-Census TableBuilder is an online self-help tool which enables users to create tables, graphs and maps of Census data.
-It is designed to allow users to produce data specific to their needs.
+Census TableBuilder is an online data tool in which you can create tables, graphs and maps of Census data.
+It is designed to help you produce data specific to your needs.

 - construct tables of Census data for a range of geographic areas, including small area geographies like Postcodes

 - view and export data as graphs and thematic maps in a variety of formats, including PDF and KMZ files

 - create and save customised geographic areas and data items (recodes).

-Census TableBuilder Basic is a free registered product that allows you to access basic datasets.
+TableBuilder Basic is a free registered product that allows you to access basic datasets.
 You have access to all TableBuilder features, including saving a table online and creating a custom recode.
 Table size is the same as Census TableBuilder Pro.
 TableBuilder Basic provides access to most Census data in a range of topic based datasets that include classifications such as age, education, housing, income, transport, religion, ethnicity and occupation.
-Users are required to register with an email address, but the product is free of charge.
-Tables can be saved.

-Census TableBuilder Pro is a charged product designed for advanced Census data users who want the freedom to create large or complex tables.
-Census TableBuilder Pro provides access to nearly all variables available in the Census data, supporting a large variety of cross-classified tables.
-To register for Census TableBuilder Basic or Pro view How to apply for microdata.
+TableBuilder Pro is available by paid subscription and designed for advanced Census data users who want the freedom to create large or complex tables up to 40 million cells.
+You can access nearly all variables available in the Census data, and create a large variety of cross-classified tables.

 Tutorials - How to use TableBuilder

 Need support?
 Access the TableBuilder User Guide (cat. no. 1406.0.55.005).

 For more detail about data classifications, see the 2016 Census Dictionary (cat. no. 2901.0).

 For more detail about geography standards, see the Australian Statistical Geography Standard (ASGS).